-Have you ever tried to crochet a project from a vintage pattern and your finished piece just didn't look right?
+Have you ever tried to work a project from a vintage crochet pattern and your finished piece just didn’t look right?
 You followed the instructions as closely as possible considering their decidedly sparse nature, but the piece you finished just looks out of proportion or too big.

 If you are used to crocheting from patterns written in the United States, you were probably working the wrong stitches.
 While both English and American patterns use the same terminology when referring to crochet stitches, stitch names actually refer to different stitches.
 And many vintage patterns use English terminology.

 So, if a vintage Weldon’s pattern tells you to double crochet (dc) across the next row, they are really referring to what modern American patterns would call a single crochet (sc).
 An English single crochet (sc) would translate as a slip stitch (sl st) in American patterns.
 A treble crochet (tr) in a vintage pattern, such as those found in Weldon’s, would translate to a double crochet (dc) in current American patterns.

 Are you confused yet?
 I know I was confused the first time I tried to memorize the difference.
 If you are used to crocheting from American patterns, the easiest way to remember which stitch you are supposed to work is to always go down one full stitch, so single crochet becomes slip stitch, double crochet becomes single crochet, treble crochet becomes double crochet, etc.